Family & Consumer Sciences

 Each year, December 3rd is National "Dine In" Day!
 It is a day to reflect on and commit to eating at home to promote healthy families.

-View the FACS Program Review by clicking here.
+View the FACS Program review for Curriculum Council by clicking here.

 What is FACS (Family & Consumer Sciences)?
 Check out this video created by the American Association of Family and Consumer Sciences:

 Learn more about what FACS is from Charlotte Gray, national vice-president for the Family & Consumer Sciences division of the Association for Career & Technical Education:

 The FACS course in middle school is the foundational program that sets students up with life skills and paths in Career & Technical Education:

 For more information regarding Family & Consumer Sciences instruction in Williamsville, please contact:Michael Russo

 Instructional Specialist for The Arts, Business & Marketing, and Family & Consumer Sciences

 Notice regarding CTE logo used on this page: